PawelS12/Library/README.md

 c) Open the `main.exe` file.

 *Note: To ensure that the application functions correctly, make sure that all files from the `Library-master.zip` are present in the extracted folder.**

+## License
+The project is licensed under the terms of the MIT License.
+See the `LICENSE` file for details.